Burnaby Housing Authority

 - loan guarantees

-As a municipal corporation, the BHA would be governed by its own board of directors.
-Appointed by Council, the board of directors would provide strategic guidance and help the BHA gain the knowledge, resources and partnerships it needs to be successful.
+As a municipal corporation, the BHA is governed by its own board of directors.
+Appointed by Council, the board of directors provides strategic guidance and helps the BHA gain the knowledge, resources and partnerships it needs to be successful.

-Based on feedback received through engagement events, the Draft Articles now reflect a BHA Board with a majority of external directors and a minority of Council/City staff directors.
-The BHA Board will have a total of 10 directors, of which 4 are Council/City staff and 6 are external directors.
-For the initial BHA Board, the composition of the 10-person BHA Board is defined by the Draft Articles as:
+The BHA Board has a total of 10 directors, of which 4 are Council/City staff and 6 are external directors.
+For the initial BHA Board, the composition of the 10-person BHA Board is defined as:

 - 3 Council members